OurHeritageOurStories/ohos-neptune-ec2-api/README.md

 A valid query, for example, is `curl -d "sparqlquery= select ?s ?p ?o where {?s ?p ?o}" -d "limit=10" ec2-13-40-156-226.eu-west-2.compute.amazonaws.com:5000/sparql`

-The API then returns the data from Neptune, with the paramters supplied in the command as a sanity-check.
+The API then returns the data from Neptune.